yellingatcode/yet-another-commit-checker/README.md

 ## Quick Start

+1. Download plugin from [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/com.isroot.stash.plugin.yacc) or compile from source
-1. Install YACC plugin into Stash
+2. Install YACC plugin into Stash
-2. If you want to require valid JIRA issues, configure a JIRA Application Link in Stash
+3. If you want to require valid JIRA issues, configure a JIRA Application Link in Stash
 4. Configure YACC in the Hook Settings for a repository

 ## Configuration